‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 IRISH AMERICAN HISTORY – THE SOUTH:

-This is a subject very dear to my heart and rarely discussed or mentioned in the history books.
-When talking about Irish emigration to the US we always hear about Boston, New York, Chicago and Ellis Island, BUT rarely do you hear about the Irish that emigrated to the Southern US, some by design, but many as a result of duplicity.
+When talking about Irish emigration to the US, we always hear about Boston, New York, Chicago and Ellis Island, BUT rarely do you hear about the Irish that emigrated to the Southern US, some by design, but many as a result of ‘duplicity’.

 Prior to the American Civil War and after it, cotton was the largest commodity exported from the Southern US States.
-This cotton would be grown on Plantations, tended and harvested by slaves and brought to Port for shipping back to Britain (the main marketplace).
+This cotton would be grown on Plantations, tended and harvested by African American slaves and brought to Port for shipping back to Britain (the main marketplace).

 Ports like Charleston and New Orleans were the main cotton ports of the day.

-The ships would sail from these Southern ports fully laden with cotton but once the cargo had been unloaded in British Ports like, Bristol, Southampton, London and Liverpool the ship still needed to make the return journey to their port of origin.
+The ships would sail from these Southern ports, fully laden with cotton, but once the cargo had been unloaded in British Ports like, Bristol, Southampton, London and Liverpool the ship still needed to make the return journey to their port of origin.

 The best form of ‘ballast’ for an empty cotton ship was ‘human passengers’.

 These ships would sell the cheapest fares to the New World, perfect for the really poor ‘Irish’.
 They would stop off in Cork, Kinsale or Clifden in Galway and collect their passengers.
 Conditions were horrific.
 Many of the Irish passengers were native Gaelic speakers.
 They wanted to get to New York or Boston, as they probably had relatives or friends who had already emigrated there.
-They were told that the ship was heading for Boston or New York but it would in fact land in Virginia, South Carolina or New Orleans.
+They were told that the ship was heading for Boston or New York, but it would in fact land in Virginia, South Carolina, Galveston or New Orleans.

-Just imagine the surprise and absolute ‘terror’ that of one of these emigrants must have endured, surviving a horrendously perilous crossing only to land in ‘the likes of’ New Orleans, with French speaking natives, mosquitoes, alligators, snakes and humidity.
+Just imagine the surprise and absolute ‘terror’, that of one of these emigrants must have endured, surviving a horrendously perilous crossing only to land in ‘the likes of’ New Orleans, with French speaking natives, mosquitoes, alligators, snakes and humidity.
 They would also have experienced their first encounter with black people, let alone, black slaves.
 It must have been akin to landing on Mars for these poor, uneducated folk.

 But one thing is for certain about the Irish and that is their remarkable ability to make the best of a bad situation.
 Eternal optimism, coupled with healthy skepticism, an adventurous spirit, the ability to see humor in everything and a ‘get on with it’ attitude, are uniquely Irish traits.